If you or your partner have a stillbirth, you must register it within 21 days.

 - your marriage or civil partnership certificate if you're married to your partner

-The registrar will give you a certificate of registration of stillbirth.
+After the registration process has been completed, the registrar will give you a certificate of registration of stillbirth.
 You might be asked for this if you decide to bury or cremate your child.

 Who can register a stillbirth